Accelerated Riemannian Optimization: Handling Constraints with a Prox to Bound Geometric Penalties: Another subroutine, better geometric penalties via another projection oracle

 \section{Another subroutine, better geometric penalties via another projection oracle}

-This section presents another subroutine for the proximal subproblems in Line \ref{line:subroutine} of \cref{alg:accelerated_gconvex}.
+This section presents another subroutine for the proximal subproblems in Line \ref{line:subroutine} of \cref{alg:accelerated_gconvex} when $\f$ is $\L$-smooth and for $\lambda = \zeta{2\D}/\L$.
 This subroutine does not resort to pulling back the function to the tangent space of a point in order to use a Euclidean algorithm.
-Due to this, we can make the balls in \cref{alg:instance_of_riemacon} be of any size and reduce geometric penalties in our convergence rates, provided that the projection operator in \eqref{eq:other_projection_operator} is implemented, or approximated.
-We show how this operator results in a convex problem and a $2$-dimensional convex problem in spaces of constant sectional curvature.
+Due to this, we can make the balls in \cref{alg:instance_of_riemacon} be of any size and reduce geometric penalties in our convergence rates, provided that the projection operator in \eqref{eq:other_projection_operator} is implemented.
+We show how for manifolds satisfying \cref{assump:bounded_curvature_tensor}, this operator results in a convex problem for Riemannian balls of some constant diameter and we show that it yields a $2$-dimensional problem in spaces of constant sectional curvature.